keybraker/greely/README.md

-#### Disclaimer: This is a very early stage in the process of greely, key functions don't work, just the shell of the program is running, production will continue in Q2-18.
-Some adjustments will be made to make it run on UNIX based operating systems, and some minor functionallity will be added.
+#### Disclaimer: This is a very early stage in the development of greely, key functions don't work, just the shell of the program is running, production will continue in Q2-18.
+Some adjustments have been to execute alot faster and run on UNIX based operating systems.
+Minor functionallity will be added in upcomming months but steady updates will continue in half a year.

 ![alt text](https://raw.githubusercontent.com/keybraker/Lexical-Grammatical-Analyzer-for-Greek/master/greely%20logo.png)